Legend

 The following conditions must be met by the class wishing to receive the options and parameters:

-• It must be a reference type (a class), must have CommandLineAttribute, and it must have a parameterless constructor (unless it has subcommands, see below).
+• It must be a reference type (a class) and it must have a parameterless constructor.

-• IsPositionalAttribute (allowed for all supported types except bool) — specifies that the parameter is positional; the user specifies the value(s) in place without an option preceding it.
+• IsPositionalAttribute (allowed for all supported types except bool) — specifies that the field is a positional parameter; the user specifies this as a single parameter without any extra syntax.

-• OptionAttribute (allowed for all supported types) — specifies that the parameter invoked by an option, e.g. -x, which may or may not be followed by a value.
+• OptionAttribute (allowed for all supported types except abstract classes) — specifies that the field is a parameter invoked by an option, e.g. -x.
 (This does not imply that the parameter is necessarily optional.)

-• EnumOptionsAttribute (allowed for enum types only) — specifies that the parameter can be invoked by one of several options, which are specified on the enum values in the enum type.
+• EnumOptionsAttribute (allowed for enum types only) — specifies that the field is a parameter that can be invoked by one of several options, which are specified on the enum values in the enum type.

 • Each field may optionally have any of the following custom attributes: